-Continue your honors learning at the KU Edwards Campus!
+Continue or start your honors learning at the KU Edwards Campus!

 As an academically exceptional student, you want an academic program that will challenge you intellectually, set you up for professional success, and recognize the great work you’ve already accomplished.
 The KU Edwards Campus Honors Program is here to help you get the most out of your college experience, whether you’re transferring from a community college honors program, or just getting started on your honors journey.